jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

   (a) payment of the levy is due but the levy is unpaid; or (b) the requirement to pay the levy has been postponed in accordance with a levy postponement policy.

-**Previous development contributions and financial contributions**
+**Previous development contributions and environmental contributions**

 ### 94 Application and interpretation
 (1) This section and sections 95 to 98 apply if the responsible levy authority has, before the levy order comes into force, received (or required but not yet received) previous contributions in relation to any eligible infrastructure.
 (2) In this section and sections 95 to 98, previous contribution means either or both of the following:
   (a) a development contribution under subpart 5 of Part 8 of the Local Government Act 2002 in relation to any eligible infrastructure (or any infrastructure that includes eligible infrastructure):
-  (b) a financial contribution that was a condition under section 108(2)﻿(a) of the Resource Management Act 1991 on the grant of resource consent in relation to any eligible infrastructure (or any infrastructure that includes eligible infrastructure).
+  (b) an environmental contribution that was a condition under section 295 of the Natural and Built Environment Act 2023 on the grant of resource consent in relation to any eligible infrastructure (or any infrastructure that includes eligible infrastructure).

 ### 95 Responsible levy authority to inform responsible SPV about previous contributions
 (1) As soon as practicable after the relevant levy order comes into force, the responsible levy authority must give the responsible SPV a list of previous contributions.